Brussels Privacy Symposium 2023

 Anna Buchta

-Anna Buchta is Head of the Policy & Consultation Unit at the European Data Protection Supervisor (EDPS).
-She coordinates the work of the EDPS on providing advice to the European Commission and other EU institutions and bodies on legislative and policy proposals relevant to data protection.
-She has extensive experience in data protection and privacy regulations, institutional law and litigation before the Court of Justice.
-She represented the EDPS in a number of cases before the CJEU, including Opinion 1/15 PNR Canada and, recently, a number of data retention cases.
-She is one of the institutional rapporteurs on EU data protection for the FIDE2020 Conference.
+Supervisor (EDPS), coordinating the work of the EDPS on providing advice to the EU legislators on legislative and policy proposals relevant to data protection.
+She has extensive experience in data protection and privacy regulations and litigation before the Court of Justice, notably in several cases concerning data retention, national security and PNR.
+She was one of the institutional rapporteurs on EU data protection for the FIDE2021 Congress (reports available here: https://fide2020.eu/fide-2020/topics/ ).
+She participates in working groups of the High-Level Group on Access to Data for Effective Law Enforcement co-chaired by the Commission and the Presidency of the Council.
 Previously, Anna worked at the European Commission, among others on data privacy in electronic communications.
 Before that, she was a researcher at the Interdisciplinary Centre for Law and ICT (ICRI, currently CITIP) at KU Leuven (Belgium) and worked as a lawyer in private practice.
-Anna has a master’s degree in Law from the University of Warsaw (Poland) and a Master of Laws (LL.M.) degree from the KU Leuven (Belgium).
+Anna has a master’s degree in Law from the University of Warsaw (Poland) and a Master of Laws (LL.M.) degree from KU Leuven.

 Gianclaudio Malgieri